 JohnWallStreet by Sportico is located at the intersection of sports and finance.
 The franchise's daily email newsletter -- a must-read for those in the industry -- serves up a daily dose of news, insight and analysis on the biggest stories affecting sports executives.
 Sign up for the free publication by joining the Sportico "community" at sportico.com.

-This week is a look at sports leagues' investment in China.
+This week is a look at how "Hot Mics" may alter access.

 Sharing Sports Marketing and PR Pros SmartBrief with your network keeps the quality of content high and these newsletters free.